I was walking through the grocery store when my vision began to change.

 Managing my weight is an ongoing process—one that has taught me much about myself.

 Mostly, I’ve found a new compassion for my body.
 Her able cells have carried me through nearly four decades on this earth.
 She has given life to two of my favorite humans ever.
 She suffered much abuse the years that I didn’t cherish and respect her the way I should have.

-Today, I know that ignoring my body’s natural cues for hunger and eating highly processed, packaged foods is never going to create long-term health for me.
+Today, I know that ignoring my body’s natural cues for hunger and eating highly processed, packaged foods are never going to create long-term health for me.
 Basically, the opposite of that advice turned out to be the healthiest thing for me.
-Listening to my body, eating real food and finding ways to exercise doing things I love have helped me make huge changes in my lifestyle and health.
+Listening to my body, eating real food, and finding ways to exercise doing things I love have helped me make huge changes in my lifestyle and health.